toyosichristie/LITA-CAPSTONE-SALESDATA/README.md

 - Summarize total sales by product, region and month using pivot tables.
 - Use Excel formulas to calculate Metrics such as average sales per product and total revenue by region.
 - Write SQL queries to extract key insights.
-- Create a Power Bi dashboard that visualises the insights found in Excel and SQL.
+- Create a Power BI dashboard that visualises the insights found in Excel and SQL.

  ### Data Analysis
   Here the line of codes, functions, queries, DAX expressions used during the analysis